-I was in the midst of figuring out what to make for dinner the other day when I learned that Jim has never had one of my childhood staples – tuna noodle casserole.
-Because I’m me I couldn’t do the standard dump and bake version using cream of whatever soup.
-There are lots of tuna noodle casserole recipes out there in the blogosphere but I liked the one on the food52 blog.
+I was figuring out what to make for dinner when I learned Jim has never had one of my childhood staples – tuna noodle casserole.
+But I couldn’t do the standard dump-and-bake version using cream of whatever soup.
+You can find hundreds of tuna noodle casserole recipes in the blogosphere but I liked the one on the food52 blog.

-Warning, this recipe will give you a lot of dirty pots and pans, especially if you start out using an 8×10 casserole only to find it’s not big enough.
+Warning, this recipe results in lots of dirty pots and pans, especially if you start out using an 8×10 casserole only to find out it’s not big enough.
 The original recipe was for an 8×8 casserole, but I wanted leftovers for lunch, so I increased all the ingredients.

 Tuna Noodle Casserole

 You’ll need a large pot with lid (for the pasta), large deep frying pan (for vegetables), medium sauce pan (for the white sauce), whisk, 13×9 oven-safe casserole, small sauce pan or ramekin (for the butter) and a small bowl (for topping).